 Catfish is one of the most popular fish choices in the United States, especially in the Southern states.

-Usually prepared by coating with cornmeal and deep frying or pan frying, catfish is best known as a "soul food" item served with cornbread, collard greens, and potato salad.
-The tenderness of catfish surrounded by the crispy crust provides the unmistakable taste of traditional catfish.
+Usually prepared by coating with cornmeal followed by deep-frying or pan-frying, catfish is best known as a "soul food" item served with cornbread, collard greens and potato salad.
+The tenderness of catfish surrounded by the crispy crust provides the unmistakable mark of this traditional dish.
 Many Americans look forward to the fried catfish at home or made to order at carry-out or dine-in restaurants.

-Baked Curry Catfish offers a healthier method of preparation for those who love the distinct taste of this flakey white fish but are in search of an alternative to frying.
-This baking method used in this recipe still offers the crispy taste on the edges while avoiding the excess oil of deep frying.
+Baked curry catfish offers a healthier method of preparation for those who love the distinct taste of this flakey white fish but are in search of an alternative to frying.
+The baking method used in this recipe still offers the crispy taste on the edges while avoiding the excess oil of deep-frying.

 Benefits of Eating Catfish

 There are several benefits of eating catfish, whether baked or fried.
-It is a nutritious and healthy fish for health-conscious seafood lovers for the following reasons:
+It is a nutritious and healthy fish for health-conscious seafood lovers because it is:

 - A lean, inexpensive fish

 - Low in mercury and PCBs (listed as one of the safest fish to eat; NOT listed as a fish that is overfished, farmed, or caught using methods that are harmful to marine life of the environment)